Roman Gribbs: Mayoralty

-In 1969, he was elected mayor of Detroit, defeating opponent Richard H. Austin who later became Michigan Secretary of State.
+In 1969, Gribbs was elected mayor of Detroit, defeating opponent Richard H. Austin who later became Michigan Secretary of State.
 Rather than residing in the Manoogian Mansion, the official residence of the mayor of Detroit, Gribbs maintained residence in Rosedale Park, a neighborhood in northwest Detroit.

 In 1969, Gribbs created the Stop the Robberies, Enjoy Safe Streets (STRESS), a secret and elite police unit.
 STRESS used a tactic called "decoy operation," where a police officer tried to entrap potential criminals in an undercover sting.
 From its inception, STRESS all but ignored white criminals, instead focusing their operations on black communities.
 STRESS increased confrontations between the black community and police.
 For example, during its first year of operation the Detroit Police Department had the "highest number of civilian killings per capita of any American police department."
 The unit was accused of conducting 500 raids without the use of search warrants and killing 20 people within 30 months.

+In 1973, Gribbs served as president of the National League of Cities.

-In 1973, Gribbs declined to seek re-election and was replaced by Coleman Young who was elected Detroit's first African-American mayor in November of that year.
+Gribbs declined to seek re-election in 1973 and was succeeded by Coleman Young who was elected Detroit's first African-American mayor in November of that year.

+On July 21, 1973, Mayor Gribbs proclaimed “Mary Wilson (of The Supremes) Day” in Detroit, and presented Wilson with a plaque to commemorate the event.